 I buy a new bathing suit every year.
 Whether I “need” it or not.
-We have a pool, and we love to spend time at our beach condo, so having a new, fresh swimsuit every year is important to me!
+We have a pool, and we love to spend time at our beach condo on Sanibel Island (View the live beach cam HERE.), so having a fresh, new swimsuit every year is important to me!

-All that is to say, I’m a beach babe through and through, and, if I do say so myself, I know what I’m talking about when it comes to buying bathing suits!
-I’ve been scouring the interwebs for my suit this year, and I have to say: I think the bathing suit options out there for women over fifty are better than ever.
-(Praise hands for the resurgence of the high-waisted bikini, amirite?)
 Today, I’m telling you how to shop for a bathing suit, what to look for, and even where to shop.
-And at the end of the post, I’ll give you my tips for wearing a bathing suit with confidence (no matter what size you are) and what to do in the moment that strikes fear in your heart—when someone wants to take a photo of you in a bathing suit!
+And at the end of the post, I’ll share my tips for wearing a bathing suit with confidence (no matter what size you are) and what to do in the moment that strikes fear in your heart—when someone wants to take a photo of you in a bathing suit!

-As always, images and pink links in this post are clickable, as is the collage at the top of the post!
+As always, images and pink links in this post are clickable.
 Thank you so much for using my links to shop!
 It means so much to me, and it supports Empty Nest Blessed!

 To avoid getting overwhelmed by all the options out there, figure out your favorite features and least favorite features before you even start shopping.
 Don’t beat yourself up about this!
-Just make an objective list, so you’ll know what you’re looking for when you shop.
+Just make an objective list, so you’ll know what to look for when you shop.

 Brace yourself.
-It’s going to be challenging to find an excellent fit and superior fabrics for less than $50-100.
-I’ve included some less expensive suits in this post, but I don’t recommend them!
+It’s going to be challenging to find an excellent fit and superior fabrics for less than $75-100.
+I’ve included some less expensive suits in this post, but I don’t necessarily recommend them!
 Oh, you can go the cheap route, but don’t count on quality and longevity.
 I’ve done it both ways, and I’m telling you the truth here, gals.
-If you’re looking to save some dough, my recommendation would be to find a high-quality, well-made bottom that you feel good in, and then mix and match the tops.
+If you’re looking to save some dough, my recommendation would be to find a high-quality, well-made bottom (like this high-waist one or this super high waist one—both by Miraclesuit®) that you feel good in, and then mix and match the tops.
+Another alternative would be the unique Transformation Tube by Spanx.
+(More on that below.)

-1. Look for suits that create optical illusions, playing up your best features and minimizing those you want to diminish.
+Look for suits that create optical illusions, playing up your best features and minimizing those you want to diminish.
+For example,

 - Suits that are darker on the bottom than on the top will minimize your lower areas.

-- Suits with certain designs on the sides of the waistline will visually slim you.
+- Suits that are darker on the sides and lighter in the center will visually slim you.
 This one is a perfect example.

 - Suits with strategic color blocking can help emphasize areas you want and diminish areas you don’t.

-If you’re going the high-waisted bikini route, consider ordering one size up from your normal size on the bottoms to avoid the dreaded muffin top.
+Suzy’s tip: If you’re going the high-waisted bikini route, consider ordering one size up from your normal size on the bottoms to avoid the dreaded muffin top.
 (Hey, if you’ve birthed babies, you’ve got that extra skin, no matter what size you wear!)
+I’ve found the super-high-waisted styles or even the styles worn lower on the hips to be a better option, for exactly that reason!
+(Another option is this fold-over bottom from Boden I bought that can be worn either high-waisted or lower on the hips.)

-5. Be careful!
+Be careful!
 If you go for a look that is too covered up, you’ll just look silly or like you’re from the 1940s!
 (I think this one looks kind of like a nightgown!)
-The exception to this guideline might be this versatile, convertible suit.
+The exception to this guideline might be this versatile, convertible swim dress/suit.

 How to Wear a Bathing Suit with Confidence

 In a nutshell, own it.
-If you’ve ever been to Europe, you know the women over there do this so well!
+If you’ve ever been to Europe, you’ve seen women do this well!

 How to Pose for Photos in a Bathing Suit

-If someone wants to take a photo and you’re in a swimsuit, you don’t have to scream, freak out, or run for your coverup!
+If someone wants to take a photo and you’re in a swimsuit, don’t freak out and grab your coverup!
 (Again, own it.)

-- Push the hip of your back foot out to the side.
+- Push one of your hips out to the side.

-- Put your front foot in tip-toe position (on the ball of the foot)
+- Put one of your feet in tip-toe position (on the ball of the foot) and bevel like you’re a Rockette!
+This will minimize dimpling on the back of your thighs.

 - Slightly crook your arms at the elbow to visually emphasize your waistline.